keycloakify/docs.keycloakify.dev/keycloakify-in-my-codebase/in-your-react-project/in-your-vite-project.md

 {% endtab %}
 {% endtabs %}

-Next we want to repatriate the relevent files from [the starter template](https://github.com/keycloakify/keycloakify-starter) into our project:
+Next we want to repatriate the relevant files from [the starter template](https://github.com/keycloakify/keycloakify-starter) into our project:

 ```bash
 cd my-react-app